Sage Tea Benefits

 Sage Tea for Hot Flashes

-A common symptom of menopause is the infamous hot flash.
+Would you believe that Sage Tea benefits menopause?
+This is because a common symptom of menopause is the infamous hot flash.
 Sooner or later, many of us will have to come to terms with this inevitability.
-So, is Sage Tea good for hot flashes?
-Indeed.
 But don’t get too excited just yet.
-It can’t rid you of hot flashes, but it can regulate them.
+This Herbal Tea can’t rid you of hot flashes, but it can regulate them.

 In 1997, the National Institute of Medical Herbalists circulated a questionnaire to its member practitioners regarding their personal experiences of using Sage.
-Of 49 respondents, 47 used sage in their practice and 45 used it particularly in prescriptions for menopause.
+Of 49 respondents, 47 used sage in their practice - 45 of whom considered it effective at alleviating symptoms of menopause.

 Little has changed today.
-Many people still use this Tea to treat hot flashes associated with the menopause.
-How does it work, you may ask?
+Many people still use it to treat hot flashes associated with menopause.
+How does it work, though, you may ask?
 It’s all because of the estrogenic properties of Sage Tea.
-These properties can not only help with hot flashes but also mood swings and overactive bladders.

 Around 50% of the women experienced a significant decrease in hot flashes by the week four mark, just halfway through the study.
 64% saw an improvement by the end of the eight-week-long study.
 The results established an overall decrease in both the frequency and severity of hot flashes among those taking fresh sage daily.